SAMAR AZEM | HEAD COACH & CAMP DIRECTOR

 Prior to his coaching stint at Bryan College he also served as an assistant for Chattanooga FC of the Women's National Professional Soccer League.

 Branley, a graduate from Bryan College with a Bachelors of Arts degree in Communication Studies, went on to earn his masters in Sports Management in 2014.

 During his playing career at Bryan, he netted 35 goals, including 16 during his junior campaign.
 Branley led the nation in game winning goals (10) during his junior season which was good enough for All-American honors.
 His team went on to claim the 2013 AAC regular season and tournament titles.
 Branley closed out his career at Bryan with 82 total points and tabbed accolades such as AAC Regular Season MVP, NAIA All-East Region First Team, AAC Tournament MVP, AAC Offensive Player of the Year, and multiple AAC Player of the Week awards.

-All camps and clinics are open to any and all entrants regardless of skill level (limited only by number, age, grade level and/or gender).
+In accordance with NCAA legislation, all our camps and clinics are open to any and all entrants regardless of skill level (limited only by number, age, grade level and/or gender).